scummvm/scummvm/doc/docportal/settings/audio.rst

 The Audio tab
 -----------------

-Use the audio tab to change the sound output for games.
+Use the Audio tab to change the sound output for games.

 .. figure:: ../images/settings/audio.png